Fr. Frog's E-mail Philosophy

 - Be sure that your email program is properly setup to

-show your correct return/reply to address otherwise folks won't be able to
+show and use your correct return/reply to address otherwise folks won't be able to

 respond to you.